 If true, this would imply that $M_g/M_g[D]$ is infinite for the above values of $D$ and $g$.

-\begin{remark} The groups $M_g[2]$ have finite index in $M_g$ (see \cite{Hum}) and hence are finitely generated.
+\begin{rem} The groups $M_g[2]$ have finite index in $M_g$ (see \cite{Hum}) and hence are finitely generated.
 However the quantum representations at $4$-th roots of unity (see \cite{Mas,Wr1}) and $6$-th roots of unity (see \cite{Wr2}) have finite image.
 Thus the quantum method used for large $D$ cannot decide whether $M_g[4]$ and $M_g[6]$ have finite index or not.
 It is likely that $M_g[D]$ is of infinite index for every $D\geq 4$ and $g\geq 3$.
-Notice also that a similar problem for pure braid groups was considered in \cite{Hum2}. \end{remark}
+Notice also that a similar problem for pure braid groups was considered in \cite{Hum2}. \end{rem}

-A question of Ivanov (see \cite{I3}, Question 12) is particularly relevant for the structure of the group $M_g[D]$ by studying the possible relations between powers of Dehn twists.
+A question of Ivanov (see \cite{I3}, Question 12) is particularly relevant for the structure of the group $M_g[D]$ by asking about the possible relations between powers of Dehn twists.
 We formulate it here as a conjecture, under a slight restriction on $D$:

-\begin{conjecture} The group $M_g[D]$ (for $D\geq 3$, $g\geq 4$ or $D\geq 4$, $g\in\{2,3\}$) has the following presentation: \begin{enumerate} \item Generators $Z_a$ (stating for $T_a^D$), where $a$ belongs to the (infinite) set $SCC_g$ of simple closed curves on the surface; \item Relations of braid type
+\begin{conj} The group $M_g[D]$ (for $D\geq 3$, $g\geq 4$ or $D\geq 4$, $g\in\{2,3\}$) has the following presentation: \begin{enumerate} \item Generators $Z_a$ (standing for $T_a^D$), where $a$ belongs to the (infinite) set $SCC(\Sigma_g)$ of simple closed curves on the surface; \item Relations of conjugacy type: